openstf/stf/doc/DEPLOYMENT.md

 -	users’ watcher: relied on changefeeds mechanism of rethinkdb database, so taking actions on user creation, updating and removing: notifies front-end UI, etc.

-Note that it doesn't make sense to have more than one groups-engine unit running at once.
+Note that it doesn't make sense to have more than one `groups-engine.service` unit running at once.

 ```ini
 [Unit]